BracketSpace/Notification/readme.txt

 These are already defined in plugin’s core and are ready to use.
 You can enable or disable them on the Settings page.

+WordPress:

+* Available updates - sent as often as you set them, ie. every week

 Post Type:

 * Published post notification